kinged0043/kinged0043/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning Machine Learning and stuff...
+- 🌱 I’m currently learning Data Engineering, Machine Learning and stuff...
-- 📫 How to reach me: @bigJESTER on twitter
+- 📫 How to reach me: @EDwith2ds on twitter